Jablaničko lake

+Overview

 The lake has an irregular elongated shape.
-Its width varies along its length.
+The 30-km long lake is 1.2km across at its widest.
 The lake is a popular vacation destination in Bosnia and Herzegovina.

 Swimming, boating, and especially fishing are popular activities on the lake.
 Many weekend cottages have been built along the shores of the lake.

 There are 13 types of fish in the lake's ecosystem.